livepeer/go-livepeer/doc/ai-subnet.md

 #### AI Models Configuration

-Orchestrators on the AI subnet can chose which models to support on their machines.
+Orchestrators on the AI subnet can choose which models to support on their machines.
 To do this:

 1. **AI Model Configuration**: Create an `aiModels.json` file in the `~/.lpData` directory to specify the AI models to support in the AI Subnet.
 Refer to the provided example below for proper formatting: